-An audio engineer is a trained professional who works with the mechanics of recording, mixing, and reproducing sound.
-Audio engineering is also known as sound engineering.
-Audio engineers are not the same as sound producers, writers, or performers.
-Audio engineers deal specifically with the technical and the mechanical aspects of music and sound; nothing else.
+An audio engineer (or a sound engineer) is a trained professional who works with the mechanics of recording, mixing, and reproducing sound.
+Audio engineers are not the same as sound producers, writers, or performers, as they deal specifically with the technical and the mechanical aspects of music and sound; nothing else.

 Would you make a good audio engineer?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.